savorypancake/natural_born_deep_neural_network/Readme.md

 ### Setup:
 To run this project, install it locally.
 IMPORTANT: Make sure you include your image data in a sub-folder named 'data' within the parent directory!
-Likely you want (at least) two seperate files within the 'data' folder.
+Likely you want (at least) two separate files within the 'data' folder.
 One that includes your training data and one that includes your test data.

 ### License:
 MIT License